 Work experience

-Your portfolio will be crucial for securing work in a future artistic career so you should start to build it up while you’re an undergraduate.
+Your portfolio will be crucial for securing work once you graduate so you should start building it up while you're an undergraduate.
 It should contain examples of your own ideas rather than just coursework.
 In addition, enter as many competitions and exhibitions as possible and begin to get your work known.
 Course tutors should be able to help with this.

 Networking and making contacts is vital, as they may be able to offer (or help you secure) commissions.
 If friends or family ask you to produce work for them, this can be included in your portfolio and in the list of commissions on your CV.